About Every Homeschool

 Corrections

 Homeschool law, ESA rules, and curriculum pricing change often.
-When we get something wrong — and we will — we correct it on the original page, note the correction publicly, and tell subscribers the following week.
+When we get something wrong, and we will, we correct it on the original page and note the correction publicly on the issue that contained the error.
 Email editor@everyhomeschool.com for corrections.

 What we will not do